We all use postcodes every day. We use them to post mail, or fill out forms online. Developers use them to solve location-based tasks, or build apps.

 What is the postcode format in the Netherlands?

-The Netherlands uses an alphanumeric postcode system that has four digits followed by two uppercase letters, in this format: 1234 AB.
-The first two digits show the city and region, the second two digits and the letters show a range of house numbers.
-The numbers are usually on the same street.
+The Netherlands uses an alphanumeric postcode system with four digits followed by two uppercase letters (1234 AB).
+The first two digits show the city and region, and the remaining digits and letters show a range of house numbers, usually on the same street.

 Is there an international postcode format?

-No. Every country has its own unique postcode format, so please check the postcode before using!
+No. Every country has its own postcode format.

 How do I enter a postcode in the correct format?